PJM Glossary

 Reliability Requirement

-Target level of capacity resources (in megawatts) required to meet to PJM Reliability standards and principles.
+The reliability requirement is a target level of capacity resources (in MWs) required to meet reliability principles and standards.

 Renewable Portfolio Standard

-A renewable portfolio standard is a regulation or law that requires a defined amount of energy to be delivered from renewable resources.
+A regulation or law that requires a defined amount of energy to be delivered from renewable resources.
 Many states within the PJM service area have renewable portfolio standards.

-The maximum amount of capacity and energy that the Transmission Provider agrees to transmit for the Transmission Customer over the Transmission Providers Transmission System between the Point(s) of Receipt and the Point(s) of Delivery.
-Reserved capacity is expressed in terms of whole megawatts on a 60-minute interval (commencing on the clock hour) basis.
+The maximum amount of capacity and energy reserved or agreed to be transmitted for the transmission customer over the PJM RTO transmission service facilities between the point(s) of receipt and the point(s) of delivery.
+Reserved transmission capability shall be expressed in terms of whole megawatts on a 60-minute interval (commencing on the clock hour) basis.

 Reserves